hammadhttps/Weather_APP/README.md

 - **Temperature Units**: Toggle between Celsius and Fahrenheit
 - **City Search**: Search for any city worldwide

-## Screenshots

-The application features a modern interface similar to popular weather apps with:
-- Header with logo, search bar, and temperature unit toggle
-- Current weather display with large temperature and weather icon
-- Horizontal scrolling hourly forecast
-- Grid layout of weather details with icons

 ## Technologies Used

 - **JavaFX 17**: Modern UI framework